 3.3 Ensuring Fullest Extent of MGNREGA: HSP shall ensure that MGNREGA is implemented to the fullest extent and 100 days of work per annum is provided without fail to all rural households.

-4.1 Mission: A Sikkim That Respects Elders: Within 25 days of taking oath, HSP firmly commits to launch Sikkim Universal Pension Scheme (SUPS) for every Sikkimese.
+4.1 Mission: A Sikkim That Respects Elders: Within 25 days of taking the oath, HSP firmly commits to launching the Sikkim Universal Pension Scheme (SUPS) for every Sikkimese.

-4.2 Entitlements & Payments: Under SUPS, Rs.42,000 per annum or Rs.3,500 per month shall be paid to every Sikkimese man & woman between 59 to 70 years and Rs.1,02,000 per annum or Rs.8,500 per month shall be shall be paid to every Sikkimese man & woman above 70 years.
-This amount shall be in addition to the entitlement under SSY and shall be progressively increased, based on cost of living index.
-Payments under SUPS shall commence within 90 days of launch; preceded by existing database validation and creation of new database.
-Transfers shall be made on first day of every month through bank accounts.
-Small and specific categories like State & Central Govt. upper grade staff & officers (drawing pension above Rs.25,000 pm), current & former MPs, MLAs, high earning professionals etc. shall be excluded from the scheme but government employees receiving pension below Rs.25,000/- pm and all retired ad-hoc employees/scheme workers shall get full benefit of SUPS.
-With this one major step, Elders of Sikkim shall be made financially secure and given the respect that society is duty bound to give them.
+4.2 Entitlements & Payments: Under SUPS, Rs.42,000 per annum or Rs.3,500 per month shall be paid to every Sikkimese man & woman between 59 to 70 years and Rs.1,02,000 per annum or Rs.8,500 per month shall be paid to every Sikkimese man & woman above 70 years.
+This amount shall be in addition to the entitlement under SSY and shall be progressively increased, based on the cost of living index.
+Payments under SUPS shall commence within 90 days of launch; preceded by existing database validation and creation of the new database.
+Transfers shall be made on the first day of every month through bank accounts.
+Small and specific categories like State & Central Govt. upper-grade staff & officers (drawing pension above Rs.25,000 pm), current & former MPs, MLAs, high earning professionals, etc. shall be excluded from the scheme but government employees receiving pension below Rs.25,000/- pm and all retired ad-hoc employees/scheme workers shall get the full benefit of SUPS.
+With this one major step, the Elders of Sikkim shall be made financially secure and given the respect that society is duty bound to give them.

-5.1 Freedom from Indebtedness: Within 10 days of taking Oath, HSP firmly commits to grant one-time comprehensive loan-waiver for all farmers for all crop loans from all lending sources.
-To ensure that farmers do not fall into debt traps in future, Sikkim Farmers’ Disaster and Distress Relief Commission shall be set up and Credit Guarantee Fund shall be created.
+5.1 Freedom from Indebtedness: Within 10 days of taking the Oath, HSP firmly commits to granting a one-time comprehensive loan waiver for all farmers for all crop loans from all lending sources.
+To ensure that farmers do not fall into debt traps in the future, Sikkim Farmers’ Disaster and Distress Relief Commission shall be set up and Credit Guarantee Fund shall be created.

-5.5 Regulated Market: Regulated Within 12 months, Agricultural Market shall be set up in each district and connecting Sikkim to e-NAM for wider marketing of agri-produce of Sikkim.
+5.5 Regulated Market: Regulated Within 12 months, the Agricultural Market shall be set up in each district and connect Sikkim to e-NAM for wider marketing of agri-produce of Sikkim.

-5.6 Sikkim Kisan Card: Within 6 months, all farmers shall be issued Sikkim Kisan Card as a comprehensive identity document for access to all schemes for credit, compensation and benefit.
-Door-to-door survey to register all farmers for issue of Sikkim Kisan Card shall be done.
+5.6 Sikkim Kisan Card: Within 6 months, all farmers shall be issued Sikkim Kisan Card as a comprehensive identity document for access to all schemes for credit, compensation, and benefit.
+A door-to-door survey to register all farmers for the issue of the Sikkim Kisan Card shall be done.

 5.7 SAFE Act & Commissions: Within 6 months, Sikkim Agroeconomy, Farmers & Ecological Agriculture Act (SAFE Act) shall be legislated under which Sikkim Farmers’ Disaster and Distress Relief Commission and Sikkim Agroeconomy Agroecology & Farmers’ Guaranteed Income Commission shall be set up.
 Sikkim Licensed Cultivators’ Act shall also be made for tenant/lessee farmer support.

-5.8 Brand Sikkim: Complete branding, packaging and marketing plan shall be created and selected agro produce of Sikkim shall be made premium products and sold at premium prices so that farmers get maximum financial benefit.
+5.8 Brand Sikkim: Complete branding, packaging, and marketing plan shall be created, and selected agro produce of Sikkim shall be made into premium products and sold at premium prices so that farmers get maximum financial benefit.

-7.3 Good Roads & Bridges: Within 12 months, the existing road & bridge net-work of Sikkim shall be upgraded to highest standards.
+7.3 Good Roads & Bridges: Within 12 months, the existing road & bridge network of Sikkim shall be upgraded to the highest standards.
 All roads & bridges shall be repaired, black-topped & beautified & shall thereafter be regularly maintained.
-Guard-rails shall be installed & proper bus-bays & passenger shelters shall be created.
-Requirement of new roads & bridges shall be carefully studied, planned and implemented within strict timelines.
+Guard rails shall be installed & proper bus bays & passenger shelters shall be created.
+Requirement of new roads & bridges shall be carefully studied, planned, and implemented within strict timelines.

 8.1 Revamping SNT: Sikkim Nationalised Transport (SNT) is very poorly run and is in financial ruin.
 Within 12 months, operations of SNT shall be revamped and it shall be made efficient & profitable.
 SNT operations shall be extended to villages and remote areas so that people can have access to reliable and affordable public transport.

-8.2 Operational Costs of Private Taxis: Over the years, a number of onerous obligtions have been imposed on private taxis, thereby making their operation and maintenance very expensive for owners.
+8.2 Operational Costs of Private Taxis: Over the years, a number of onerous obligations have been imposed on private taxis, thereby making their operation and maintenance very expensive for owners.
 As a result, passenger charges have also increased.
-Within 3 months, HSP shall review all operational costs of taxis and rationalise them so that both owners and passengers benefit.
+Within 3 months, HSP shall review all operational costs of taxis and rationalize them so that both owners and passengers benefit.

-9.1 Revamping Public Healthcare System: Within 12 months, free & accessible primary, preventive & promotive healthcare for all through public health delivery system shall be rolled out, the objective being that all Sikkimese must have access to best healthcare nearest to their residence.
-The emphasis shall not be health insurance but health assurance and Govt. shall be the primary resource for all healthcare needs of citizens.
-All exisiting dispensaries & PHCs shall be upgraded with latest diagnostic equipment, facilities and infrastructure.
-Large scale recruitment of trained medical personnel shall take place and proper doctors shall be posted at all locations – the emphasis shall be in creating strong public health cadre.
+9.1 Revamping Public Healthcare System: Within 12 months, free & accessible primary, preventive & promotive healthcare for all through the public health delivery system shall be rolled out, the objective being that all Sikkimese must have access to the best healthcare nearest to their residence.
+The emphasis shall not be on health insurance but on health assurance and Govt. shall be the primary resource for all healthcare needs of citizens.
+All existing dispensaries & PHCs shall be upgraded with the latest diagnostic equipment, facilities, and infrastructure.
+Large-scale recruitment of trained medical personnel shall take place and proper doctors shall be posted at all locations – the emphasis shall be on creating a strong public health cadre.

-9.2 Creation of Hospitals: Within 3 years, super-speciality hospitals with highest standards & comprehensive modern facilities shall be opened in all districts.
+9.2 Creation of Hospitals: Within 3 years, super-specialty hospitals with the highest standards & comprehensive modern facilities shall be opened in all districts.

-10.1 Revamping Public Education System: Within 12 months, the primary and secondary education system will be overhauled to impart high quality effective education & skills to sustain universal functional literacy & numeracy.
-It will be ensured that the curriculam of education imparted is all-round and leads to children of Sikkim being able to compete nationally.
+10.1 Revamping Public Education System: Within 12 months, the primary and secondary education system will be overhauled to impart high-quality effective education & skills to sustain universal functional literacy & numeracy.
+It will be ensured that the curriculum of education imparted is all-round and leads to children of Sikkim being able to compete nationally.
 It will be ensured that government schools are properly staffed & funded & every school is RTE compliant.
 RTE shall be expanded to age 16 & great emphasis shall be laid on early childhood education.
-Shortage of teachers shall be eradicated by filling regular vacancies and ensuring that teachers are properly trained to meet the requirements of the curriculam.
+The shortage of teachers shall be eradicated by filling regular vacancies and ensuring that teachers are properly trained to meet the requirements of the curriculum.
 There will not be any transfer of teachers during the academic session, unless absolutely necessary.

-10.2 Well Endowed & Autonomous Higher Educational Institutions: Additional funds shall be allocated for special programme to revive & support state universities & affiliated colleges.
-Funds shall be provided for ten-fold increase in fellowships for all social & economically deprived students.
+10.2 Well Endowed & Autonomous Higher Educational Institutions: Additional funds shall be allocated for special programs to revive & support state universities & affiliated colleges.
+Funds shall be provided for a ten-fold increase in fellowships for all social & economically deprived students.

-11.2 Sports Authority of Sikkim: Within 6 months, Sports Authority of Sikkim (SAS) shall be set-up.
-Under SAS, District Sports Authorities shall be set-up.
+11.2 Sports Authority of Sikkim: Within 6 months, the Sports Authority of Sikkim (SAS) shall be set up.
+Under SAS, District Sports Authorities shall be set up.

 11.3 Sikkim Sports Policy: Within 6 months, Sikkim Sports Policy shall be announced which will aim to develop a sports culture in Sikkim that promotes participation & excellence in sports for all citizens of Sikkim & enables all citizens to pursue sport to the extent of their abilities & interests, including performing at the highest competitive levels.
 The aim shall also be to ensure better quality & accessibility to sports experience for all citizens so that sports delivers benefits to all for promoting health & well-being, contributes to socio-economic outcomes & creates happiness in life.